 We were drawn here to stay with a local family, a French lady Rob had met a long time ago on his first overseas trip, who has married a Corsican man.
 They have two children, similar in age to ours.

 There were a high number of stalls selling charcuterie, which is cured meats and dried sausages.
-The specialty dried sausage of Corsica is called Figatellu, made from sheep’s liver.
-It looks and tastes a lot like regular salami, though with a slight liver flavor, it is not unpleasant, but would be an acquired taste I would think.
+The speciality dried sausage of Corsica is called Figatellu, made from sheep’s liver.
+It looks and tastes a lot like regular salami, though with a slight liver flavour, it is not unpleasant, but would be an acquired taste I would think.

 A ricotta like cheese, called Bruccio, is used in a lot of products.